 Another hero culture cause is that of people willingly and regularly taking unpaid overtime.
 Whether it’s starting an hour early or leaving an hour later… perhaps even both… when one or two staff members start working extra hours it quickly becomes the norm.

-The issue here, apart from that of taking away from a neccessary work life balance, is that of the potential for workforce burnout which can subsequently lead to an increase in sickness within the workplace.
+The issue here, apart from that of taking away from a necessary work life balance, is that of the potential for workforce burnout which can subsequently lead to an increase in sickness within the workplace.

 According to a study from the Association of Accounting Technicians Brits clock up 9024 hours of unpaid overtime in there career, if we were to take an average of around £11 per hour for an employee in their career, that’s a potential loss of earnings of nearly £100,000!

 One of the main issues occurs when companies don’t have a specified overtime policy, whereby workers earn overtime as soon as the clock hits 5 or 5:30 by way of an example.
 Do you have an absence management policy for your organisation?

 When it becomes the norm to work an extra hour or so, companies simply neglect the need to reward employees for there extra loyalty as the overtime heroes have made it part of the workplace culture.